JuanMosqueraUD/systems-analysis/workshops/workshop-4/README.md

 This folder contains the work for Workshop 4 of the Systems Analysis course, focusing on system simulation, behavioral validation, and performance testing.

+## Implementation

+**Note**: The complete model training implementation and source code are located in the [Final Course Project](../../Final_Course_Project/) folder, specifically in the `src/` directory.

+This folder (`Workshop_4_simulation/`) contains:
+- `training_summary.json`: Complete training metrics and model evaluation results
+- `submission.csv`: Kaggle submission file with predictions for the test dataset

+For running simulations and training models, please refer to the [Final Course Project documentation](../../Final_Course_Project/README.md).

 ## Objectives

 - Develop data-driven simulations to validate system behavior